ElectronicCats/TrackingCatSatI/README.md

 Electronic Cats invests time and resources providing this open source design, please support Electronic Cats and open-source hardware by purchasing products from Electronic Cats!

-Released under an GNU AGPL v3.0 license.
+Released under an MIT license.
 See the LICENSE file for more information.